Jenny Meadows: Non-competitive career

 Meadows was head athletics coach for Manchester City Council before becoming a full-time athlete.
 She has appeared on the BBC's A Question of Sport in Matt Dawson's team on 13 March 2010, and on the BBC's Mastermind in December 2011, in which her specialist subject was Wigan Warriors.

 In 2017, she worked as a pacemaker at major events, including IAAF Indoor Permit, IAAF World Challenge and Diamond League meets.

 After retirement, Meadows has worked as a UK Athletics coach, athletics commentator and event host.
 She joined the BBC Sport team covering athletics at the 2016 Rio Olympics.
 She has worked as a commentator for World Athletics at least since 2019, as of 2022.
 She was a pundit on the BBC coverage of the 2022 European Athletics Championships.

 Since 2019 Meadows has been a Director of Totally Runable Ltd, a company co-founded by Emily Freeman who work with schools using running to build confidence in sport.
 She is also part of Keely Hodgkinson's coaching team along with her husband Trevor Painter.
+Meadows and Painter jointly won the 2024 BBC Sports Personality of the Year Coach Award.